otacke/h5p-sharing/README.md

 ## Features
 * When viewing H5P content in the editor, copy a direct link leading to the content to the clipboard.
+* When viewing H5P content in the editor, have a QR Code to directly link to the content.
 * When viewing H5P content in the editor, copy an HTML embed code snippet to the clipboard.

 ## Install/Usage